 What tips do you have for women who lack the confidence to put themselves in the spotlight, or to take chances?

 When I set up my business and rebuilt my life, my self-confidence was at an all-time low.
 But I was firmly in survival mode then, so I had to get over that pretty quick and just go for it.
 I had nothing to lose because I’d lost it all.
 As JK Rowling famously once said, “Rock bottom became the foundation on which I built my life”.

-A good way to get yourself to do something outside of your comfort zone is to become your Future Self.
+A good way to find motivation and to get yourself to do something outside of your comfort zone is to become your Future Self.
 When I am hesitating to do something, probably because I am scared and nervous, I always think what the Lisa of tomorrow, or next week, or even at the end of her days, would think?